owocki/web3_revenue_primitives/README.md

 ### Government taxes

-A community shares earnings in order to improve everyones lifes.
+A community shares earnings in order to improve everyones lives.
 Corruption makes it a not working model.

 ## ICOS